prometheus/proposals/proposals/0070-binop-fill-modifier.md

 Examples:

 ```
-# Adding two rate vectors where each may be missing some series, but where you still wanti to return values if a series is present on either side:
+# Adding two rate vectors where each may be missing some series, but where
+# you still want to return values if a series is present on either side:
 rate(successful_requests[5m]) + fill(0) rate(failed_requests[5m])
 ```

 ```
-# Filtering error rates by a set of label-based thresholds, or a default threshold value of 42 where no custom threshold is defined for a given label set:
+# Filtering error rates by a set of label-based thresholds, or a default threshold
+# value of 42 where no custom threshold is defined for a given label set:
 rate(errors_total[5m]) > fill_right(42) rate_threshold
 ```